-Over the last two years, Simply Learning Tuition has seen a 20% rise in demand for online learning.
-Here, we address the questions parents most frequently ask us about online learning, provide insights from experienced online tutors and some pointers to make the most out of online lessons.
+Over the last three years, Simply Learning Tuition has seen a significant rise in demand for online learning.
+Here, we provide insights from experienced online tutors, some pointers to make the most out of online lessons, and we address the questions parents most frequently ask us about online learning.

 1. How does online learning work?

 Online tutoring works on the same basis as face-to-face tuition, except the tutor is not physically in the room.
 Lessons are delivered one to one and will usually take place over a video call, often with screen sharing.
 The tutor and student can react and communicate with each other in real time.
 They can look at the same document, watch a tutor explain a problem or corrections and make changes at the same time.
 Many private tutors use an online whiteboard, where a student can watch them illustrate how to answer a particular question, and then the tutor can watch a student try and recreate the method.
 Tutors can still see when a child’s attention might be wavering and act accordingly.
 Tutors can share any materials that need to be referenced in the lesson beforehand, or often in real time as they would during a face-to-face lesson.

 2. What kind of platforms can be used for online learning?

 Just like teaching face to face, each online specialist has their own methods and will use the best platform to suit how they teach and what they are teaching.
 Tutors should be happy to provide introductory time to ensure your setup is correct.
 The tutors we work with use platforms such as Skype, Zoom, and online whiteboards such as “Explain everything”.
 Google Hangouts incorporates the features of Skype and Zoom, but users can also use the entirety of the Google Suite, including shared documents.
 All of these sites allow screensharing, along with a text chat where websites and links can be shared.